tacobayle/byoa/README.md

 ## Prerequisites:

-A Jumpbox which has terraform installed
+A VM which has terraform installed

 - Terraform: